Ituxi Extractive Reserve

 The Ituxi Extractive Reserve (Reserva Extrativista Ituxi) is an extractive reserve in the state of Amazonas, Brazil.

 Location

 The Ituxi Extractive Reserve is in the municipality of Lábrea, Amazonas.

 It has an area of 776940 ha.

 The reserve in on the banks of Ituxi River, a blackwater river, and its tributaries, the Punicici, Ciriquiqui and Curequetê.

 The Ituxi River, a tributary of the Purus River, flows through the reserve in a northeast direction.

 The reserve is bounded by the Mapinguari National Park to the south and east and the Iquiri National Forest to the west and north.

 Environment

 Vegetation includes terra firma forest, seasonally flooded várzea forest, clearings and capoeira (scrub), with great biological diversity.

-Plant species include Geissospermum laeve, Parkia Pendula, Brazil nut (Bertholletia excelsa) and Copaíba (Copaífera multijuga Hayne).
+Plant species include Geissospermum laeve, Parkia pendula, Brazil nut (Bertholletia excelsa) and copaiba (Copaifera multijuga).

 The reserve has many endemic fish species.

 Economy

 There are about 500 people in 20 extractive communities.